 I’m proud to say that despite being out in the Florida sun a few hours during peak hours each day, none of my kids got a burn.
-We covered them and us every 80 minutes or so in Coppertone Pure and Simple Baby Sunscreen, which is fairly easy to spread, broad-spectrum, affordable, and ranks pretty well on the EWG’s rating scale for safety.
-It’s still my go-to sunscreen.
+We covered them and us every 80 minutes or so.
+Check out the EWG’s list of safest and most effective sunscreens here.
 Unfortunately my husband and I thought “10-15 minutes without sunscreen will help us get a little tan.”
 Umm, no. We both ended up burned.
 Lesson learned!
 Florida sun is different than mid-Missouri.

 10) Shared our favorite vacation moment and thanked God for our week on the way out of town.